tgstation/tgstation/.github/SYNTAX.md

 ## Datum type paths must began with "datum"
 In DM, this is optional, but omitting it makes finding definitions harder.

-## Use `var/name` format when declaring variables
-While DM allows other ways of declaring variables, this one should be used for consistency.

 ## Tabs, not spaces
 You must use tabs to indent your code, NOT SPACES.